 and Make-A-Wish receives $10!

-Meaning more life-changing wishes for seriously ill kids
+Meaning more life-changing wishes for critically ill kids

 If just 10% of working Australians donated $5 a week, an extra $300 million would be raised